 - 1. Create a separate InTrust audit database for this purpose.
 You should not use your regular database in this case, because only one task should depend on it. - 2.
 Create a new InTrust task and schedule it to run as often as you need it to. - 3.
 In the new task, create a cleanup job than clears all data from the special audit database you have created.
 This job ensures that the database is emptied before any new data arrives in it. - 4.
 Create a successor import job that imports data you are going to analyze.
-This job must import only EDM Server log data. - 5.
+This job must import only Active Roles Administration log data. - 5.
 Create a successor notification job to inform you of task completion. - 6.
-When you get notified that the data has becomes available, see the "All Active Roles events" report in InTrust Knowledge Portal.
+When you get notified that the data has becomes available, see the "Active Roles all server events" report in Quest Knowledge Portal.